arielschiavoni/commonjsify/README.md

 $ npm install commonjsify --save-dev
 ```

-## Options format
+## Options

-Commonjsify transform accepts a configuration object and returns the transform
+commonjsify accepts a configuration object and returns the transform
 function to be applied with browserify.

 ``` js